EnoshVechalapu/Cards-Image-Classification-TransferLearning/README.md

 ## Project Overview

 Transfer learning is a powerful technique where a pre-trained model is used as the starting point for a new task.
-This project demonstrates how to fine-tune a pre-trained ResNet-18 model and VGG-16 model on a custom dataset for image classification.
+This project demonstrates how to fine-tune a pre-trained ResNet-18 model and on a custom dataset for image classification.
 By leveraging the knowledge from a model pre-trained on a large dataset (such as ImageNet), we can achieve high accuracy even with a smaller dataset.

 ## Dataset